-Necessary impact in respect of the same shall be given in the books of the company after the matter is decided.
+Necessary impact in respect of the same shall be given in the books of the company after the matter is decided and further clarity on the same emerges.
+The status in respect of the matter is same as earlier year.